DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/00 Getting Started with DateRangeBox.md

 #include tutorials-intro-installationnote

-The DateRangeBox is a UI component that allows users to specify or pick dates in the needed range.
+DateRangeBox is a UI component that allows users to enter or pick two dates (a date range).

 This tutorial shows how to configure basic DateRangeBox features.